Sustainability governance structure

 We have a highly decentralised business model that places our operational resources close to our customers through locally-managed, autonomous companies.
 Our approach to sustainability governance across the wider group aligns with this decentralised business model.

-Our Board is ultimately responsible for approving our Sustainable Growth Model, which has sustainability at its core and includes oversight of climate-related risks and opportunities.
-Our sustainability agenda is led by our Chief Sustainability Officer, who has principal responsibility for our sustainability activities and policy.
+At Group level, our Board is ultimately responsible for our Sustainable Growth Model, which has sustainability at its core and includes oversight of climate related risks and opportunities.

-She is also our Sector Chief Executive for Environmental and Analysis and a member of the Executive Board, and regularly presents to the Board.
-The Executive Board is responsible for providing additional direction and oversight of our sustainability approach and internal sustainability expectations, including being responsible for the identification and management of sustainability & climate-related opportunities and risks.
+The Executive Board is responsible for providing additional direction and oversight of our sustainability approach and internal sustainability expectations, including being responsible for the identification and management of sustainability and climate-related opportunities and risks.

 Our Divisional Chief Executives (DCEs) work with the MDs and local boards of each company to encourage the consideration of sustainability opportunities and risks in strategic planning, in a way that is relevant and appropriate to the circumstances, markets and capacity of each company.